lightstreams-network/lightchain/README.md

 # Lightchain

-Official Lightstreams PoA Blockchain.
-Lightchain is an ethereum compatible blockchain which performs byzantine fault tolerance consensus to replace the original PoW of Ethereum blockchain, that is accomplish by the integration of [`Tendermint`](https://tendermint.com) source code
+This is the official Lightstreams implementation of a proof-of-authority (PoA) blockchain.
+Lightchain is an ethereum-compatible blockchain which uses byzantine consensus to replace the original proof-of-work (PoW) from Ethereum.
+This is achieved by integrating [`Tendermint`](https://tendermint.com) for the consensus layer.

 ## Pre-requirements

 - Go >= 1.10
-- Deps
+- deps

 ## Installation